Using SPIFs to Make Your Numbers [updated 2021]

 Our experience with quarter close has fallen into one of the following scenarios:

-Regardless of what scenario you are in, you can use new incentives to help close the gap, as long as they a designed intentionally.
+Regardless of what scenario you are in, you can use new incentives, like sales performance incentive funds (SPIFs) to help close the gap, as long as they are designed intentionally.

 Here are 5 steps to build a successful SPIF (and have a successful quarter):